Considering a side hustle as an Instacart driver?

 Kevin explained that while the Instacart app is quite accurate, occasionally the software messes up.

-For example, he’s shown up to a customer’s house with an order, only to have them say another driver dropped it off a couple hours earlier.
+For example, he’s shown up to a customer’s house with an order, only to have them say another Shopper dropped it off a couple hours earlier.

 In cases like that, you’ll need to contact Instacart support.
 Kevin said they’ll give you the option to dump the food, return it to the store, or keep it.
 Hey, free food!